jsfuentes/Code-Cheatsheet/Deployment/AWS/Storage/RDS.md

 See Aurora for AWS managed

+Can host multiple databases and such on one instance

 ## Connection

 Need host, port, and username and password to connect with some dbtool like tableplus and pgadmin